 Translational Science Highlight

-- NCATS scientists collaborated with Duke University to advance a gene therapy for a rare neuromuscular disorder toward proof of concept for clinical testing.
-The work furthers the understanding of how gene therapy can affect the immune system, with potential implications for treating many other diseases.
+- NCATS scientists collaborated with NIH-funded researchers at Duke University to advance a gene therapy for a rare neuromuscular disorder toward clinical testing.
+The work also has implications for other diseases because it shows how gene therapy can affect the immune system.

 NCATS Therapeutics for Rare and Neglected Diseases (TRND) researchers and scientists at Duke University’s Clinical and Translational Science Institute (CTSI) have helped advance a gene therapy for Pompe disease into clinical testing for the first time.
 Patients with this rare, often deadly muscle disorder have a faulty gene that does not make enough of an enzyme, acid alpha-glucosidase (GAA), needed to break down glycogen — sugar stores — in the body.
 Glycogen buildup in muscle cells results in abnormal development; if left untreated, Pompe disease can lead to respiratory problems, heart failure and death.
 This therapy uses a modified virus to deliver a healthy gene to a patient’s liver, which then acts like a GAA factory, churning out the missing enzyme into the bloodstream and to muscle cells.